mgunter-pivotal/pcf-hugo-workshop/content/post/lab-10.md

 ### Step 4
 ##### Binding Services via the Manifest

-Next, lets edit the Dot Net Environment Viewer application with a manifest to help automate deployment.
+Next, edit the Dot Net Environment Viewer application with a manifest to help automate deployment.

 1. Review the documentation: http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html
 2. Edit the application manifest  `manifest.yml` in your `ViewEnvironment` folder